Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 - Each script focuses on a specific part of the setup process.

 **Secrets Manager**:
-- Implemented as a Vapor-based web application with an API for secrets management and CI/CD workflow generation.
+- Implemented as a Vapor-based web application with an API for secrets management, CI/CD workflow generation, and VPS verification.
 - Integrates with GitHub to automate secrets management and workflow configuration dynamically.

 #### 4. **Steps and Process**